1995–96 AEK Athens F.C. season: Overview

 In the summer of 1995, the new major shareholder and president of the team was Michalis Trochanas.
 In collaboration with Dušan Bajević, he maintained the already very good existing roster and strengthened it with Batista, who returned from Olympiacos, Maladenis and Pavlopoulos.
-AEK had a very good player material and this was largely due to the fact that many players who were already in the team were having one of the best seasons of their careers.
+AEK had a quality player material and this was largely due to the fact that many players who were already in the team were having one of the best seasons of their careers.
+Bajević managing to fit all the stars of the roster in the starting eleven, built a team that seemed capable of "destroying" any domestic opponent.